DaWrecka/DaWreckasSubnauticaStuff/Readmes/Subnautica/README.md

 A conversion of my mod Ingredients from Scanning; scanning fragments you already have the blueprint for will grant ingredients from that recipe.
 ## TrueSolarPowerCells
 Changes the solar power cells in the Escape Pod so that they actually charge from the sun, at a comparable rate to a craftable solar panel.
+## UnlockCustomisation
+Customise what blueprints unlock and when.
+Samples and help can be found in the config files.
+## Power Over Your Power
+Customise capacities of vanilla batteries.
+Could be used to customise mod batteries too, but this should only be done if they have no configuration themselves.
-## Unaggressive Spike Plants
+## Unaggressive Flora
 Makes Spike Plants ignore players.
-They may still
+They may still target fauna, just not players.